The Personal Training Industry

-I wish you all the best with your new beginnings in the wonderful place that is the fitness industry.
+The professional personal training industry is highly competitive.
+Once you are qualified it's essential to learn how to run and grow your business and also to stay at the forefront with your fitness knowledge.
 I also urge you to be led by science, be different and keep your clients at the centre of your practice.
 In other words, stand out from the crowd.

 CIMSPA is the OFFICIAL government register for gym instructors and personal trainers.
-As a gym instructor you will register as an ‘Exercise & Fitness Affiliate’ and as a personal trainer you will register as an ‘Exercise & Fitness Practitioner’.
-Then you can purchase the ‘public liability’ insurance that you need.
-Gym instructors need insurance even though they are also insured by their employer at the gym, and personal trainers need it as they are usually self-employed working out of a gym or in their own business from clients' homes.
+As a gym instructor you will register as an ‘Exercise & Fitness Affiliate" and as a personal trainer you will register as an "Exercise & Fitness Practitioner".
+Then you can purchase the "public liability" insurance that you need.
+Gym instructors need insurance even though they are also insured by their employer at the gym, and personal trainers need insurance as they are usually self-employed working out of a gym or in their own business from clients' homes.

-Reps (the register of exercise professionals) is the 'old' register and now comes under the CIMSPA umbrella as well.
-So if you have previously join Reps instead of CIMSPA, you will be moved to the CIMSPA register as long as you have the correct qualification for CIMSPA.
+Reps (the register of exercise professionals) was the 'old' register, so if you have previously join Reps you will have been moved to the CIMSPA register as long as you have the correct qualification for CIMSPA.
 All our qualifications are recognised by CIMSPA.

-CIMSPA consult with the government and the government consult with employers to ultimately decide what knowledge, skills and abilities are required for gym instructors and personal trainers to become qualified.
+CIMSPA consult with the government and the government consult with employers to ultimately decide what knowledge, skills and abilities are required for gym instructors (CIMSPA Affiliates) and personal trainers (CIMSPA Practitioners) to become qualified.
 The awarding bodies keep up-to-date with what is required content for these qualifications.
 This is how the fitness industry works.

 If you have an ‘old’ or different qualification other than the "level 2 gym" or "level 3 PT", or have a certificate which isn't from one of the main awarding bodies, please get in touch as we can help you fill in the gaps to get you properly PT qualified and registered with CIMSPA.